 In some shops you will have to take a number and wait in a queue until it is your turn to be served.
 Look for a machine that dispenses pieces of paper with a number.
 These will typically be pharmacies (for prescriptions only), fresh meat and fish counter in the supermarket, banks, doctor’s office, hospital emergency and some post offices.

-Sell, borrow, rent or exchange goods and services online or look for an apartment from
+Sell, borrow, rent or exchange goods and services online

 - Aalto Marketplace